Search This Blog

 No-No Foods

-Alcohol
+Alcohol 🍺

 Alcohol, even beer, is poisonous to dogs and cats.
 If ingested, a cat or dog may show signs of alcohol poisoning which include weakness, depression, difficulty breathing, hypoglycemia (low blood sugar) or in severe cases, coma or death from respiratory failure.
 If your pet accidentally drinks alcohol, and exhibits any of the above signs take them to your local veterinary hospital immediately.

-Chocolate
+Chocolate 🍫

 Most pet owners are aware that chocolate is poisonous, but keep in mind that it’s the amount and type of chocolate that makes it poisonous.
 While the occasional chocolate chip in one cookie probably won't be an issue, large amounts of methylxanthines, such as what is found in baker’s chocolate or dark chocolate, is extremely toxic to dogs.
 Play it safe and keep all chocolate away from pets.

-Onions and Other Alliums (i.e., garlic, leeks, scallions)
+Onions 🧅 & Other Alliums (i.e., garlic, leeks, scallions)

-Though small, well-cooked portions of this plant group can be okay when pets are accustomed to
+Though small, well-cooked portions of this plant group can be okay when pets are accustomed to them, larger quantities can lead to toxic anemia — especially in dogs.

-Baked Goods Containing Xylitol
+Baked Goods🍪 Containing Xylitol

 In addition to being found in sugar-free gums and candies, this naturally-occurring sugar substitute is available as a granulated powder for cooking and baking.
 When ingested by pets, xylitol may cause vomiting, loss of coordination, seizures, and in severe cases, liver failure.
 If your pet has accidentally eaten baked goods made with xylitol, and exhibits any of the above signs take them to your local veterinary hospital immediately.

-Corn on the Cob
+Corn on the Cob 🌽

 While corn is not dangerous to dogs and cats, the cob itself may accidentally lodge itself in a pet's mouth or cause a severe obstruction in the intestinal tract.
 Make sure all finished corn cobs are disposed of properly so your pet is safe.